 The Citizens’ Police Academy (CPA) is an exclusive opportunity for individuals with professional or personal interest in community policing to acquire knowledge on police issues, practices and operations in the City of Edmonton with a desire to apply course materials to community policing issues and pass information on to community stakeholders.

-Now taking applications for the Spring, 2019 Session
+Now taking applications for the Fall, 2019 Session

 Classes take place Tuesday's from 6:30 pm-9:30 pm.